Since they’re no longer attached to their former bodies,

 as in the games children play, or at least once did.

-Like luminous marbles we would appear to roll around
+Like luminous , we‘d appear to roll around

-to play another round, getting suited up in costumes similar to ones
+they return to play another round, getting suited up

-Political systems come and go, philosophies come and go,
+Political systems come and go, as do philosophies,

 and likewise people themselves seem to come and go,